 As an analyst your personal brand matters as much as the firm you work for, in some cases even more so.
 Analysts sell influence, expertise and connections.
 Good ones provide context, insights, solutions and confidence.
-The client’s certainty in what you provide them makes the decision to follow and ultimately invest in you simple ones.
+The client’s certainty in what you provide them makes the decision to follow and ultimately invest in you a simple one.

 A side note here for the firms.
 Your clients buy the people who work for you.
 Build their brand, pay them well and let the good ones run with what they are good at.
-Stifling them to protect yourself from loss of control and accounts is backward thinking.
+Stifling them to protect yourself from loss of control and your accounts is backward thinking.

 How do you build it?

 Visibility: You have to be seen in all the right places and with all the right people.
-That means you and your trade sector press should be on a very friendly basis and you are consistently engaged with them to share your thoughts and allowing them to help extend your brand.
+That means you and your trade sector press should be on a very friendly basis and you are consistently engaged with them to share your thoughts and leveraging them to extend your brand.
 You support them with columns, you give them insights and share gossip (labeled as such) while being available on short notice and deadline friendly.
 They will know you and drop your name when they come in contact with companies that need you.

 The second aspect is to be at every major trade show and event you can make it to, you secure speaking spots on panels with important industry types, you go to the after-hours parties (yeah, free food and booze is never bad) but always with the thought that you are there to connect and be someone people enjoy seeing.
-You walk the floor, you set up analyst briefings in advance and you have a plan to follow up with everyone you met with and provide your feedback on the show, what you thought was interesting, what you heard and any additional value add.
+You walk the floor, you set up analyst briefings in advance and you have a plan to follow up with everyone you met with and provide your feedback on the show; what you thought was interesting, what you heard and any additional value add.

 There are other factors that have to be addressed as well.